 Growing Tomatoes from Tomato Slices

-2. Place the Slices on the Growing Medium
+Place the Slices on the Growing Medium

-Fill a pot with a potting mix or garden soil and decorate tomato slices on top of it as you would do on a pizza base.
+Fill a pot with a potting mix or garden soil and decorate tomato slices on top of it as you would do over a pizza base.
 Each slice on its own, not coming over each other.
 To increase the chances of success, keep a slight distance between each other.

 3. Cover With a Thin Layer of Soil